skyec/dynversion/README.md

 ```

 Make a change to one of the files e.g. replace the surfing quote with one of your
-own then rebuild the project, spcifying a new version number.
+own then rebuild the project, specifying a new version number.
 ```
 make build APP_VERSION=2